erdogant/hgboost/docs/source/Save and Load.rst

 Loading
 ----------------------

-Loading a learned model can be done using the function :func:`hgboost.load`:
+Loading a learned model can be done using the function :func:`hgboost.hgboost.hgboost.load`:

 .. code:: python